moliver28/research-handbook/content/handbook/business-technology/data-team/data-management.md

 #### Tableau

 - Remove users of off-boarded employees from Tableau
-- Remove users that have not logged in within the first 90 days of being granted a license
-- Remove users that have not logged in within the past 90 days
+- Remove users that have had Tableau access for >=90 days, but have not logged in during the past 90 days

 ## Exceptions